privacyguides/privacyguides.org/docs/encryption.md

 </details>

-While BitLocker is not officially supported on Windows Home, it can be enabled on Home editions with a few extra steps.
+While BitLocker is not officially supported on Windows Home, it can be enabled with a few extra steps.

 <details class="example" markdown>
 <summary>Enabling BitLocker on Windows Home</summary>